k98kurz/gossip/readme.md

 ## Examples

-Currently, only a logical (no network stack) example has been implemented.
-Run it with `python examples/logical.py {n_nodes=16}`.
-Type '?' and hit enter to get a list of available options.
+Currently, only logical (no network stack) examples have been implemented.
+Run the synchronous example with
+`python examples/logical.py {n_nodes=16}`.
+Run the asynchronous example with `python examples/async.py {n_nodes=16}`.

+Type '?' and hit enter to get a list of available options for all examples.

 ## Network Stack